How to build an online journal application using GravityView

 Journaling is a useful habit that helps you to clear your mind, improve your problem-solving abilities, and achieve your goals.
 WordPress is perfect for building a journaling application because it’s free, easy to use, and it’s built for creators.

 In this post, we showed you how to build a WordPress journal application using Gravity Forms and GravityView.
-If you found this tutorial helpful, subscribe to our newsletter below so we can notify you when we publish new content!
+If you found this tutorial helpful, read our guide on building an online library next!

 Helpful tips right in your inbox.